 A pair of BAITZ dolls from Austria - circa 1966.
+"Thurgau" on the left, and "Schweizer Bub" on the right.
 Bought in Switzerland when I was a little girl.

 "Sugar Britches" made by Carole Pace of Seattle from a Boots Tyner mold.
 She can wear real newborn baby clothes and feels like a real baby!

 These "twins" were owned by my mother and my aunt.
 Their faces are a stiffened fabric, and their bodies are soft cloth.

 A Nancy Ann Storybook Bride Doll from the 50's, once my older sister's.

 Close-up of the Norah Wellings doll.
 I called her "Betsy."
 She was my mom's.
 Norah Wellings was a doll maker in England in pre- and post-WW11 years.

 Madame Alexander and Steiff Hedgehog dolls

 Doreen Sinnett jointed porcelain fairy doll sitting on circa 1970s tin can furniture

 The little bonneted lass seated on the left was one I made in a porcelain class.
 In the foreground is another of my mother's dolls: an antique German porcelain baby with two faces, happy and sad, sitting in a little porcelain car.

 My Miniature Dolls | Email Me | Back